 I stopped at a stack of open-topped crates and lifted a kind of hairy fruit I didn’t recognize.
 Yellow handwritten placards had been stuck into all the crates, presumably advertising the contents and cost, but I couldn’t read any of it.
 They even used Chinese numerals.

-“You don’t believe them?”
-I asked.
+“You say that like you don’t believe them,” I said.

 He shrugged again.
 “Nothing here contradicts their story.”

 “While executing a lawful search in the early hours of the afternoon, they discovered the hole downstairs and called us.
 Not much else to say.
-We were about to wrap up actually when dispatch said something about you guys requesting everyone to be on the lookout for this kind of thing.”
+We were about to wrap up when dispatch said something about you guys requesting everyone to be on the lookout for this kind of thing.”

 A cluster of open-topped aquariums bubbled noisily at the back of the linoleum hall.
 Each held a handful of unusually striped fish who swam as if numbed.
 Through the door at the back, a wood-plank staircase fell steeply down to the basement.
 Rigdon stopped at the threshold.